Heat sign Juwan Howard

 We feel that Juwan’s ability to play both the four and five spot will be complementary to what we have put together.
 He also gives us incredible professionalism and is a perfect fit behind Chris Bosh and Udonis Haslem.

-The timing of the signing is equally confounding.
-The Heat came to an unofficial agreement with Howard, certainly not a high-profile target of any team, just six days into the off-season.
-With the roster still very much in flux at various other positions of greater need, offering up a roster spot to an aging power forward would appear questionable, particularly with several more youthful and talented front court alternatives still available.
+This is the type of signing you make at the end of the summer, after all other options have been exhausted.
+We’re just six days into the off-season.
+With the roster still very much in flux at various other positions of greater need, offering up a roster spot to an aging power forward is unnecessary.

 Howard’s motives in signing with the Heat are clear.
 He is a player at the twilight of his career jumping aboard the Heat bandwagon, hoping to ride it to his first ever championship.